nuclearsandwich/sundata-parser/README.md

 To use Sundata Parser you'll need:

-- A MacOS or Linux computer (Windows has not yet been tested)
+- A macOS or Linux computer (Windows has not yet been tested)
 - The Ruby language (Recent versions of MacOS have Ruby available by default)
 - To be able to use some basic terminal commands